krisswiltshire30/Bank-ruby/README.md

 ### Process
 - I decided to split the acceptance criteria into smaller users stories and tackle from there.
 - I then wrote some sudo code in IRB and settled on an array of arrays to handle that data.
+- I made this decision based on how easily iterating over an array of arrays fulfills the required look of the statement.
 - The statement is handled by the bank account class by itterating over the arrays in reverse chronological order, it then puts out the array and joins with the table dividers '||'
 - The deposit and withdrawal class takes the account and amount as arguments and adds this information, as well as the date, as another array within the statement class
 - Both withdrawal and deposit class update the balance whenever a new array is added